fhriley/kodi-headless-novnc/README.md

 [![](http://kodi.wiki/images/4/43/Side-by-side-dark-transparent.png)](https://kodi.tv/)

 # Introduction

-A headless, dockerized Kodi instance for a shared MySQL setup.
+A headless, dockerized Kodi instance for a shared MySQL setup without the need for any video or audio devices.

 This image has 2 major advantages over other headless images: